Links on Android Authority may earn us a commission. Learn more.

 Encryption-in-transit prevents your data from getting eavesdropped on while it’s transmitted across the internet.
 In the context of email, your data gets encrypted when you hit send and then decrypted once it arrives at the destination.

 End-to-end encryption ensures that nobody except the sender and receiver can read the contents of a message.
 Rather than relying on third parties, end-to-end encryption takes place at the device level using a set of private and public keys that only the sender and receiver have access to.
 While most email providers don’t offer end-to-end encryption, it’s the standard across many chat messaging services, including WhatsApp and Signal.

 For a more in-depth explanation, check out our dedicated guide on public-key encryption.

 Read more: How to encrypt your Android device

-The email recipient needs to have some email encryption program, but it doesn’t necessarily have to be the same one you have.
+If you use the end-to-end encryption method described above, the email recipient needs to have some email encryption program, but it doesn’t necessarily have to be the same one you have.
 When Flow Crypt sends your email, they also send your public key so that the other person can email you back securely, regardless of their encryption platform.